 12.2.11 Device ID indication

-An AP may provide an identifier to a non-AP STA and the non-AP STA may opt-in to providing that identifier to any AP in the same ESS to allow the network to recognize the same non-AP STA when it returns to the ESS even if it changes its MAC address.
-Exchanges of this identifier information are protected from third parties to limit the tracking capability to the APs in an ESS.
+An AP may provide an Identifier to a non-AP STA to allow any AP in the ESS to recognize the non-AP STA when it returns to that ESS even if the non-AP STA changes its MAC Address.
+The non-AP STA may provide that Identifier to any AP in the same ESS upon a new association.
+Exchanges of the Identifier are protected from third parties.

-A non-AP STA indicates support for this capability in the Device ID Support subfield in the Extended RSN Capabilities field (see 9.4.2.241 (RSN Extension Element)).
-An AP shall not send an identifier to a non-AP STA that does not indicate support for this capability.
+A non-AP STA indicates activation of Device ID for a particular ESS by setting the Device ID Active field to 1 in the Extended RSN Capabilities field (see 9.4.2.241 - RSN Extension Element) in (Re)Association Request frames sent to any AP in the ESS.
+An AP indicates activation of Device ID by setting the Device ID Active field to 1 in the Extended RSN Capabilities field in Beacon, (Re)Association Response, and Probe Response frames.
+All APs in a given ESS shall set this field to the same value.

+A STA shall not send an Identifier to any STA that does not indicate Device ID is active.